-PiLA fellowship stipends cover basic subsistence needs during the period of overseas service; fellows are expected to cover costs of international travel, mandatory medical-accident-emergency evacuation insurance, visas, incidental personal expenses, and a $500 placement fee.
+PiLA fellowship stipends cover basic subsistence needs (groceries, basic personal necessities, housing, utilities) during the period of overseas service; partner organizations cover costs of in-country work-related travel.
+Fellows are expected to cover costs of international travel, mandatory medical-accident-emergency evacuation insurance, visas, extracurricular personal expenses, and a $500 placement fee (discounted for Pell Grant recipients).

 Frequently Asked Questions